Hyde gets 1st win as manager, Orioles beat Yankees 5-3

 BENCHED

-Orioles 1B Chris Davis was out of the lineup against the left-handed starter after going 0 for 3 with three strikeouts in the opener.
+Davis was out of the lineup after going 0 for 3 with three strikeouts in the opener.

 OPENERS